MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/how-to/search-responses.md

 ---
 title: "Handling a Bing Entity Search API response"
 titleSuffix: Bing Search Services
 description: The Bing Entity Search API returns entities and places.
-This topics shows you what the JSON responses look like and how to process them.
+This topics shows you what the JSON response looks like and how to process it.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen